 From a restaurant that will tickle your taste buds to a museum that will inspire your creativity or just a particular person, you can find whatever you seek in the urban jungles of the U.S.

-After going through this post, you may feel that life in the most expensive cities to live in the USA looks out of reach.
-Whether you are thinking of relocating for a job or wanting to experience life in another city, it is always better to understand the city first before you move in.
+Whether you are thinking of relocating for a job or wanting to experience life in another town, it is always better to understand the city first before you move in.

-Nevertheless, the most expensive cities to live in the USA boast of vibrant art, culture, strong communities, jobs, and a developing economy.
+Nevertheless, the most expensive cities in the USA boast vibrant art, culture, strong communities, jobs, and a developing economy.